 - Themed days such as World Book Day and International Day

 - Themed weeks such as Science Week

-- Activities linked to topical events such as the Olympics, Anti-Bullying Week, Comic Relief
+- Activities linked to topical events such as Anti-Bullying Week, Comic Relief

 Involving the Children in their Learning

 Wherever possible the school looks to involve children in their own learning.
-We believe this motivates and inspires children to achieve their best and to develop positive attitudes to future learning.
+We believe this motivates and inspires children to achieve their best and to develop positive attitudes.